spanthr/Deep_Learning_HPC/README.md

 # Results
 There are 10 total classes, and the top10_inds variable gives me the indices of the 10 classes along with their values in percentage.

-Result: The category 5 that belongs to DOG in Cifar 10 was predicted correctly.

 # First Result

+The category 5 that belongs to DOG in Cifar 10 was predicted correctly.

 ![](Images/Image/Picture13.png)